MarkoCen/ngPopup/README.md

 * isShow
 * draggable
 * resizable
-You can bind them to ngModel or set value in controller, see the two-way binding example in [Demo] page
+You can bind them to ngModel or set value in controller dynamically, see the two-way binding example in [Demo] page

 [download]:https://github.com/MarkoCen/ngPopup/tree/master/dist
 [Bower]:http://bower.io/